jp-berg/AES/docs/markdown/documentation_enc.md

 MixColumns starts by copying the current state from 'block' into 'tempblock'.
 After that it iterates through every row by processing 4 consecutive bytes at a time, before it moves to the following for consecutive bytes of 'block'.
 Each Byte in 'block' becomes the result of four Galois field multiplications combined through the bitwise XOR-operation, which represents the Galois field addition.
 The multiplications are implemented as lookups in the GFMLT and combine the coefficients of the fixed polynomial c(x) with the bytes of the current row.
 After processing all four rows and returning, MixColumns has written the results of this transformation in place of the current block being processed.

-As (rijndael) recommends in chapter 4.1.1 Galois field multiplications were implemented as lookup tables in GFMLT.
-Since the number of possible multiplication results is highly restricted in GF(2⁸) the table storing all results uses neglibe memory.
-This avoids computing the multiplications over and over.
-Furthermore in chapter 10.8.1 the authors suggest, that implementing the multiplications as table lookups makes the algorithm more resistant to timing attacks, since the finite field multiplication performed in MixColumns is the only operation in Rijdael that is not computed in constant time.
-In their 8-bit implementation in chapter 4.1.1 they suggest only generating a table where table[a] = 02 * a, since multiplication with one is the factor itself and multiplication with three can be efficiently archived by XORing the result of the multiplication with two with the original number:
-03 * a = (02 * a) ^ a
-To avoid leaking more timing data than absolutely neccessary the present implementation uses a lookup table for all values, since this ensures that for each multiplication the CPU (theoretically) does always the exact same amount of work, thus ensuring it always takes the exact same amount of time.
-This size increase by 2 * 256b = 512 bytes (compared to the suggested implementation with only one row) is negligible for our target of x86-CPU-system, which today typically feature memory sizes in the gigabyte range.
-(rijndael) did not make a mistake in their implementation suggestion though, since the small lookup table variant was only suggested for memory constrained 8-bit enviroments.
-For 32-bit-architectures or wider they make even more extensive use of lookup tables than the present implementation does (compare ch.
-4.2).
-This variant has not been used, since it reduces the steps of the algorithm for each column in each round into four table lookups accessing large tables crafted for this purpose, and four XOR operations concatenating the lookup-results.
-This obscures the original layout of the algorithm heavily and we wished for it to be recognizable in our implementation.

-In the end the suggestions (rijndael) makes regarding this topic have to be taken with a grain of salt, since the extensive use of lookup tables seems to enable new side channel attack vectors as previously discussed.

 ### Testing